|

 The entrance to the society headquarters

-faces Summer Street.
-There is a very pleasant downstairs room.
+faced Summer Street.
+It had a pleasant downstairs room.
 This

-room provides comfortable space for outside researchers and is equipped
+room provided comfortable space for outside researchers and was equipped

 with a computer tied into the society's network and collections databases

 as well as a photocopier for public use.
-This room is also used for
+This room also was used for

 meetings of the Executive Committee and other committees of the Society.

-which house the bulk of the collection, and the organization's administrative
+which housed the bulk of the collection, and the organization's administrative

 offices.
-On the walls, both upstairs and down, are pictures showing
+On the walls, both upstairs and down, were pictures showing

 people, places and events important to Kennebec County's past.